 'Digital marketing is an exciting area that combines the creative and the analytical,' says Jack Keenan, course leader of the MSc Digital Marketing programme at Robert Gordon University.
 'If you've got the relevant tools and techniques, it's a fantastic time to enter this rewarding career.'

 'The growth of interactive websites, mobile phones and social media has resulted in an understanding and knowledge gap for many businesses,' explains Andrew Morton, associate lecturer in marketing at Plymouth University.

-New graduate-level careers are frequently appearing in marketing departments and specialist agencies across the country.
+New graduate-level careers are frequently appearing in marketing departments and agencies across the country.
 Specialist roles are now common in areas including: